Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Fastest Free Canadian VPN Servers

 PrivadoVPN’s free servers in Montreal delivered the fastest internet speeds we’ve seen from a free VPN.
-Whether it was connecting to a nearby or a far away location, its performance was fantastic.

-Our internet speed fell by just 8% connecting into Canada from abroad and 3% within Canada.
+Our internet speed fell by just 8% connecting into Canada from abroad, and 3% within Canada.

 The numbers clearly speak for themselves, with PrivadoVPN’s free service even giving top-tier VPNs like NordVPN and ExpressVPN a run for their money speed-wise.